hypervel/hypervel.org/docs/docs/queues.md

 When utilizing [DynamoDB](https://aws.amazon.com/dynamodb) to store job batch information, the typical pruning commands used to prune batches stored in a relational database will not work.
 Instead, you may utilize [DynamoDB's native TTL functionality](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) to automatically remove records for old batches.

-If you defined your DynamoDB table with a `ttl` attribute, you may define configuration parameters to instruct Laravel Hyperf how to prune batch records.
+If you defined your DynamoDB table with a `ttl` attribute, you may define configuration parameters to instruct Hypervel how to prune batch records.
 The `queue.batching.ttl_attribute` configuration value defines the name of the attribute holding the TTL, while the `queue.batching.ttl` configuration value defines the number of seconds after which a batch record can be removed from the DynamoDB table, relative to the last time the record was updated:

 ```php
 'batching' => [